 Little man makes me get a fresh coconut from the store almost every week, not that I fight it or anything.
 Surprisingly though, it’s not because he wants to eat the coconut, but because he gets a kick out of watching me open it.
 He still hasn’t braved trying fresh coconut.
 But I am all about fresh coconut, coconut milk, and making my own coconut flakes.

-Like I already mentioned, I used fresh coconut flakes, that means they are unsweetened and contain a little more oil in them.
+I used fresh coconut flakes in this coffee cake, that means they are unsweetened and contain a little more oil in them.
 That is not a problem if you don’t have any fresh coconut flakes, just use unsweetened coconut flakes from the store.
 If you can’t find any, use sweetened ones and cut a couple of tablespoons of sugar out of the recipe.

 If you want to learn how to easily open a coconut and make coconut flakes, you can read this post.